-- 151. Some Postmasters run their branches successfully for years, rarely calling for help, suffering minimal, if any, shortfalls and generally get on with running their businesses without incident.
+- 148. Some Postmasters run their branches successfully for years, rarely calling for help, suffering minimal, if any, shortfalls and generally get on with running their businesses without incident.
 Some Postmasters do not have a face to face interaction with Post Office for years.
 It is perfectly possible to run a branch without problem, using only the operational manuals and help guides provided by Post Office.
-[True?] - 152.
+[True?] - 149.
 Most branches will require some degree of support and guidance from Post Office at some points in time.
 Most of this support is in the form of routine queries about how to do something and is of little consequence.
 It is a minority of Postmasters that require regular or pro-active intervention and it is those types of Postmaster that make up a fair proportion of the Claimants.
-I do not therefore believe that the Claimants' complaints in these proceedings are representative of the views of the wider body of Postmasters, as can be seen from the fact that the NFSP is supporting Post Office in this litigation.20 - 153.
+I do not therefore believe that the Claimants' complaints in these proceedings are representative of the views of the wider body of Postmasters, as can be seen from the fact that the NFSP is supporting Post Office in this litigation. - 150.
 Historically, an Area Manager would be responsible for the whole life cycle of the Postmaster, including supporting any issues in branch.
 Over time the Area Manager position has had different names such as Retail Network Manager (RNM) or Business Development Manager (BDM).
 Area Managers knew the branches very well due to this high level of personal contact.
-[Note for Counsel: How do we square this with above statements on Post Office no being present in banche?] - 154.
-Around 1995 Post Office started to centralise its business.
-As part of this, in around 1999, Post Office set up a helpline for Postmasters.
-This was partly because improvements in technology made it more cost-effective to run a telephony support service but also to support continuous improvement.
-All calls are logged and the type of enquiry categorised.
-A summary of the information given to the branch is recorded on the call log.
-This data can then be used to identify any trends in the type of calls enabling a better understanding of any issues and enable us to reach a resolution more quickly.
-For example if the helpline receives a higher than usual volume of calls regarding a transaction this triggers an investigation into what's driving the increase in call volume.
-It was first implemented on a regional basis and was later centralised when it became known as the National Business Support Centre (NBSC).
-[Correct?
-Or was it known as a the NBSC before this?]
+[Note for Counsel: How do we square this with above statements on Post Office no being present in banche?]